Siddant/project-03/README.md

 * Users to like project created by other Users
 * Rank the project depending on the number of like they received.
 * Users to message each other.
+* By using GitHub API allow use to add to add project they have on their GitHub